Types of information Prevea360 collects about you

 How Prevea360 protects this information

 - Request restrictions on your health records.
 You have the right to ask us to not use or share certain health information.
-We may not agree to this request if it would affect your care.
+We may not agree to this request, but we will follow any request we agree to.

 - Request confidential communications.
 You have the right to ask us to contact you in a specific way (for example a home phone or office phone) or to send mail to a different address.
 We will consider all reasonable requests and we must agree if you tell us you would be in danger if we do not.

 - Receive a copy of your health records.
-You have the right to see and copy certain health information about you.
+You have the right to see or get a copy of your health and claims information.
 We may charge you for the cost of copying the records.

 - Ask us to correct your health records.
 You have a right to request that Prevea360 correct certain health information held by Prevea360 if you think it is incorrect or incomplete.
 We may not agree to your request, but we’ll tell you why in writing.